orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 ### Updating and deleting data

-You'll next want to provide your users with the ability to update and delete their pieces.
-For example if you realize you'd rather practice a piece on a harpsichord instead of a piano, or if they want to stop practicing a certain piece.
+Next, you will want to provide your users with the ability to update and delete their pieces.
+For example, if you realize you would rather practice a piece on a harpsichord instead of a piano, or if they want to stop practicing a certain piece.

 Again, each OrbitDB store may have slightly different methods for this.
 In the `docstore` you can update records by again using the `put` method and the ID of the index you want to update.